LLKMQX/TCDEED/README.md

 ![EEG_Channels](https://github.com/user-attachments/assets/19603db8-1ef0-43ec-97a1-02b7d47dd49b)

 📌 Status:
-The dataset and related code will be released on a public platform after the official publication of the associated paper, accompanied by the necessary experimental description and user guidelines.
+The associated paper has now been officially published.
+We are currently organizing the dataset and preparing detailed documentation of the data acquisition and preprocessing procedures.
+Once this work is completed, the complete dataset will be publicly released to support research on cross-dataset and cross-subject EEG-based emotion recognition.
 If you're interested or have any questions, feel free to reach out via [linmenxin9@gmail.com].

 <!--